aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

                     destination...
       create        Create a new empty group with the name GROUP_NAME. delete        Delete a GROUP.
-      description   Change the description of a given group. list          Show a list of groups.
+      description   Change the description of the given GROUP to DESCRIPTION. list          Show a list of groups.
-      remove-nodes  Remove NODES from the given GROUP. rename        Rename an existing group.
-      show          Show information on a given group.
+      relabel       Change the label of the given GROUP to LABEL. remove-nodes  Remove NODES from the given GROUP. show          Show information on a given group.